ReactiveX/RxGo/README.md

 Reactive Extensions for the Go Language

 ## Contributions
-We have seen a few eager pull requests coming in, and they are so much appreciated.
-However, before you work on a feature or fix a bug and send a PR, please *open an issue or see if it's already been opened and discussed*.
-This way decisions are arrived collaboratively and you know your feature is aligned to the project's direction and your contribution will be merged pretty quickly.
-Please see [contributions](wiki/Contributions) for more info.
+All contributions are welcome, both in development and documentation!
+Be sure you check out [contributions](wiki/Contributions) for more.

 ## Getting Started
 [ReactiveX](http://reactivex.io/), or Rx for short, is an API for programming with observable streams.
 This is a ReactiveX API for the Go language.

-Rx is a new, alternative way of asychronous programming to callbacks, promises and deferred.
-It is about processing streams of events or items, with events being any occurances or changes within the system, either influenced by the external factors (i.e. users or another remote service) or internal components (i.e. logs).
+*ReactiveX* is a new, alternative way of asychronous programming to callbacks, promises and deferred.
+It is about processing streams of events or items, with events being any occurances or changes within the system.

+>In Go, it is simpler to think of a observable stream as a channel which can `Subscribe` to a set of handler functions.

 The pattern is that you `Subscribe` to an `Observable` using an `Observer`: